virgesmith/rust101/README.md

   }
 }
 ```

-and for logarithm, the result* is negative infinity for zero, complex for negative input, otherwise real.
+and for logarithms, the result* is negative infinity for zero, complex for negative input, otherwise real.

 ```rust
 fn ln(x: f64) -> Number<f64> {
   match x {